thegworld/gtx-browser/docs/android_studio.md

 ### Native Files

-This option is deprecated and no longer supported since Android Studio is very slow when editing in a code base with a large number of C++ files, and Chromium has a lot of C++ code.
+This option is deprecated and no longer supported since Android Studio is very slow when editing in a code base with a large number of C++ files, and GTx Browser has a lot of C++ code.
 It is recommended to use [VS Code](vscode.md) to edit native files and stick to just editing java files in Android Studio.